crmathieu/mop/README.md

 Most services have in their main function a call to a server "ListenAndServe" function.
 This should be removed and replaced by a mop.SetServer call.
 SetServer is a wrapper function that will call ListenAndServe on the behalf of the service and, at the same time, set up the necessary system signals and channels.

 Adding Mop is easy.
-For instance, the quarks service main function is build like so:
+Here is an example of a service main function:

 ```go
 func main() {